 Using ZIP code to apply a tax rate:

 Chargebee uses zip code to calculate the appropriate tax rate to apply to a customer.
 You can add five digit and ZIP+4 zip codes in your CSV file.
-When a customer enters his zip code during checkout, Chargebee will attempt to match the entry to a zip code in your CSV to figure out what tax rate to apply to his invoices.
+When a customer enters their zip code during checkout, Chargebee will attempt to match the entry to a zip code in your CSV to figure out what tax rate to apply to their invoices.

 If your CSV contains five-digit zip codes, Chargebee will try and find a match (applying a tax rate when matched) in the following order of priority: